 2.1.4 and earlier versions

 2.4.0 - 2.4.3

 As of version 2.2.1

 Introducing M2 Smart One Step Checkout

-The Magento 2 Smart One Step Checkout extension converts the native multi-step checkout page into the single-step one with all the required options at a customer's hand.
+The Magento 2 Smart One Step Checkout extension streamlines the checkout process by turning the usual multi-step checkout into a single-step page.
 Moreover, it introduces the following powerful features:

 Once installed, the module replaces the native Magento checkout with a full-fledged single-step checkout page.
 There, the customer can find all the required options: login, payment and shipping info, etc. Moreover, the page enhances customer experience with field auto-completion, country IP auto-detection, Google form auto-completion, and other features.
 An admin, in turn, can rename and rearrange checkout fields at their convenience.

 To cover all aspects of the checkout process and provide a store owner with a constant possibility to improve, the extension comes with a set of checkout progression reports.
 The reports show overall and detailed checkout abandonment stats (checkout field completion rates) for quick and meaningful checkout page adjustments.